lizmat/articles/5to6-sigils.md

 to implement hashes.

 Again, a simple example might elucidate.
-One of the key methods that a class implementing the *Associative* role should implement, is the `AT-KEY` method.i This method gets called whenever the value of a specific key needs to be accessed.
+One of the key methods that a class implementing the *Associative* role should implement, is the `AT-KEY` method.
+This method gets called whenever the value of a specific key needs to be accessed.
 So, when you write: